chaoss/augur/docs/source/deployment/server-deployment.rst

 High Level Steps to Server Installation of Augur
 ------------------------------------------------

-1. Have a list of repositories and groups you want them to be in, following the format in the files `schema/repo_group_load_sample.csv` and `schema/repo_load_sample.csv`.
+1. Have a list of repositories and groups you want them to be in, following the format in the files schema/repo_group_load_sample.csv and schema/repo_load_sample.csv.
-2. Have access to a server that meets the augur installation pre-requistites (python, NodeJS, etc.)
+2. Have access to a server that meets the augur installation pre-requisites (python, NodeJS, etc.)
-3. Have nginx installed for front end service.
-You can use another http server, but we have instructions for nginx.
+3. Have nginx installed for front-end service.
+You can use another HTTP server, but we have instructions for nginx.
-4. Make sure you have a database available, owned by a user who has rights to create tables.
+4. Make sure you have a database available, owned by a user who has the rights to create tables.
 5. Have a GitHub API Key handy

 Detailed Steps